Wolkabout/WolkConnect-Python/examples/full_feature_set/README.md

 ### Publishing device status

-Every time the device publishes data to the Platform it is considered to be in the `CONNECTED` state, so it doesn't need to be send explicitly.
+Every time the device publishes data to the Platform it is considered to be in the `CONNECTED` state, so it doesn't need to be sent explicitly.

 When the device works on a principle of only connecting periodically to the Platform to publish stored data, then prior to disconnecting from the Platform the device should publish the `SLEEP` state.
 This state is considered as a controlled offline state.